vippsas/vipps-recurring-api/vipps-recurring-api.md

 }
 ```

-**Note:** To create agreements with support for variable amounts on charges, see
+**Please note:** To create agreements with support for variable amounts on charges, see
 [Recurring agreements with variable amount](#recurring-agreements-with-variable-amount).

 The request parameters have the following size limits